Computer-aided diagnosis: Absolute detection rate

-Challenges that CAD in Medicine Faces Today
+Challenges

 Despite the many developments that CAD has achieved since the dawn of computers, there are still certain challenges that CAD systems face today.

 Some challenges are related to various algorithmic limitations in the procedures of a CAD system including input data collection, preprocessing, processing and system assessments.
 Algorithms are generally designed to select a single likely diagnosis, thus providing suboptimal results for patients with multiple, concurrent disorders.
 Today input data for CAD mostly come from electronic health records (EHR).
 Effective designing, implementing and analyzing for EHR is a major necessity on any CAD systems.

 Due to the massive availability of data and the need to analyze such data, big data is also one of the biggest challenges that CAD systems face today.
 The increasingly vast amount of patient data is a serious problem.
 Often the patient data are complex and can be semi-structured or unstructured data.
 It requires highly developed approaches to store, retrieve and analyze them in reasonable time.

-During the preprocessing stage, input data requires to be normalized.
-The normalization of input data includes noise reduction, and filtering.
+During the preprocessing stage, input data must be normalized.
+The normalization of input data includes noise reduction and filtering.

 Processing may contain a few sub-steps depending on applications.
-Basic three sub-steps on medical imaging are segmentation, feature extraction / selection and classification.
+Basic three sub-steps on medical imaging are segmentation, feature extraction / selection, and classification.
 These sub-steps require advanced techniques to analyze input data with less computational time.
-Although much effort has been devoted on creating innovative techniques for these procedures of CAD systems, there is still not the single best algorithm for each step.
+Although much effort has been devoted to creating innovative techniques for these procedures of CAD systems, no single best algorithm has emerged for any individual step.
 Ongoing studies in building innovative algorithms for all the aspects of CAD systems is essential.

-There is also a lack of standardized assessment measures for CAD Systems.
-This fact may cause the difficulty for obtaining FDA approval for commercial use.
-Moreover, while many positive developments of CAD systems have been proven, studies for validating their algorithms for clinical practice has hardly been confirmed.
+There is also a lack of standardized assessment measures for CAD systems.
+This fact may cause the difficulty for obtaining approval for commercial use from governing bodies such as the FDA.
+Moreover, while many positive developments of CAD systems have been proven, studies for validating their algorithms for clinical practice have not been confirmed.

 Other challenges are related to the problem for healthcare providers to adopt new CAD systems in clinical practice.
 Some negative studies may discourage the use of CAD.
 In addition, the lack of training of health professionals on the use of CAD sometimes brings the incorrect interpretation of the system outcomes.
-These challenges are described in more detail in.